Jeffvvvv/Krogerice/README.md

 Cloud Database on AWS

 ## Routes
 We have totaly 11 web pages for our system.
+You can look through our souce code from the two folders **front-end** and **back-end**.

+The front-end folder contains a series of html source code and corresponding css files.

+The back-end folder contains the souce code for JDBC.